-1 Irancell proportionate results are included in the segment analysis as reviewed by the CODM.
+1 Syria segment analysis has been included until the Group lost control of MTN Syria JSC (MTN Syria) on 25 February 2021.
+2 Irancell proportionate results are included in the segment analysis as reviewed by the CODM.
 This is, however, excluded from IFRS reported results due to equity accounting for joint ventures.
-2 Head office companies consist mainly of revenue from GlobalConnect Solutions Limited, the Group's central financing activities and management fees from segments.
+3 Head office companies consist mainly of revenue from GlobalConnect Solutions Limited, the Group's central financing activities and management fees from segments.